MachiRic/Simple-calendar-with-react/README.md

 # Simple-calendar-with-react
-This is a simple calendar I created using react and js
+This is a simple calendar I created with react